|Proper Name||The Great Padashan Empire|

 The Stewards are the low ranking members of the Imperial Court.
 They serve as messengers, envoys and general assistants to the higher ranking officers of the Court.
 The Imperial Court typically employs many dozens of Stewards.
 Each officer of the court has a small staff of Stewards serving him.

-Each village is ruled by a rather informal gathering of clan elders.
-The clan elders arbitrate disagreements of all kinds - disputes between family members, criminal acts and the like.
+In the small villages, the village and the law are both ruled by a rather informal gathering of clan elders who are led by a "kaliph" (sort of like a mayor).
+The kaliph and the clan elders arbitrate disagreements of all kinds - disputes between family members, criminal acts and the like.
 The clan elders even give opinions on farming techniques, the repayment of debts and religious obligations.

 The Imperial Armed Forces of Padashan consist of six groups - the Aramandan City Guard, the Palace Guard, the Emperor's Personal Guard, the Imperial Navy, the Imperial Heavy Guard (mounted cavalry) and the Imperial Land Guard (common soldiers).
 Some 240,000 soldiers make up the combined Imperial Forces.
 In addition, each province, town and village maintains a local militia.